How Much Does Hair Dyeing Cost?

 Blue is a trendy hair color these days, and it can be done in many different ways.

-If you want a bright and vibrant blue, you’ll have to start with light hair.
 The process is similar to dyeing your hair silver or pastel – you need a light, almost white base for it.

-Depending on which path you choose, the price can vary.
-We’ve done some research to figure out the most accurate costs for dyeing your hair blue at a salon and at home.
+We’ve researched to determine the most accurate costs for dyeing your hair blue at a salon and at home.

 At A Salon